Bajramovci

 Bajramovci (Бајрамовци) is a village in the municipality of Centar Župa, North Macedonia.
 Bajramovci was once a former neighbourhood of the village of Balanci and in 1965 elevated to the status of an independent village.
 The population density of the village is 6.4 km2.

 Name

 The toponym Bajramovci is a patronymic formation derived from the name Bajram and the suffix ovci.

 Demographics

-Bajramovci has traditionally been inhabited by a Muslim Macedonian (Torbeš) population.
+Bajramovci has traditionally been inhabited by a Turks (Torbeši) population.

 As of the 2021 census, Bajramovci had 104 residents with the following ethnic composition: